Albert A. List College of Jewish Studies

 • D- 0.67

-No more than 12 credits with a grade lower than C- will be accepted toward the degree, and no work with a grade lower than C- will be accepted toward major credit.
+No more than 12 credits with a grade lower than C- will be accepted toward the degree, and no work with a grade lower than C- will be accepted toward core or major credit.
 No credit toward degree or specific requirements will be granted for courses in which a grade of F was received or from which a student withdrew.

 Pass/D/Fail and “Uncovering” Policy

 Students may opt to take two courses Pass/D/Fail during their college careers, but may not take more than one in a given semester.
 This option may not be used for first-year seminars or core Hebrew language requirements.
+Please note Columbia and Barnard do NOT accept P/D/F courses for transfer credit.

-Course instructors are not aware of which students in their courses choose the Pass/D/Fail option.
+Course instructors are typically not aware of which students in their courses choose the Pass/D/Fail option.
 Therefore, faculty members submit a regular grade which students will see.
 Students may then elect to keep the letter grade submitted, i.e., “uncover” the grade of Pass.
 Students have until the deadline listed in the academic calendar to uncover the grade.
 At the end of this period, grades that have not been “uncovered” as a result of a written request by the student to the registrar will return to the P/D/F grade earned.
 Seniors graduating in May who wish to uncover the grade of Pass for their spring courses must do so by the Monday of Commencement week.
 Whether or not a student uncovers the Pass, the Pass/D/Fail option may only be utilized twice.
 Also, once a student has chosen to uncover a grade, the Pass cannot be reinstated.
 All Pass/D/Fail requests must be approved by the dean no later than the date indicated on the Academic Calendar.

 INCOMPLETES